Nulula/roamer/README.md

 ### Proile

 On the "Profile" page, users are given the option to register for an account.
 Once registered, users can log in and utilize a feature to save the places they have discovered while using the app.
-These saved places are stored in the local storage and can be viewed later on their personalized "Profile" page.
-Additionally, users have the ability to remove any unwanted saved places directly from their personalized "Profile" page.
+These saved places are stored in the local storage and can be viewed or removed later on their personalized "Profile" page.
+Additionally on "Profile" page users have the ability to upload up to five images.

----

 The deployed application can be found here: